P81000/AI-Project_SmartParking/README.md

 # AI-Project_SmartParking
-Dedicated to save IA exercices
+Dedicated to save progress from IA project